TOP MIDDLE EAST CYBER THREATS- 21 OCTOBER 2018

 - Proactively monitor the network for any suspicious activity, such as C&C communication, data exfiltration, and lateral movement.

 2) Denial of Service Attacks on Devices with Linux Kernel Vulnerabilities

-Gallmaker is a politically motivated Advanced Persistent Threat (APT) group that has focused its attacks against the government, military or defence sectors.
-This Group has launched attacks on several overseas embassies of Eastern European countries, as well as military and defence organizations in the Middle East.
+Gallmaker is a politically motivated Advanced Persistent Threat (APT) group that has focused its attacks against the government, military or defense sectors.
+This Group has launched attacks on several overseas embassies of Eastern European countries, as well as military and defense organizations in the Middle East.